Western school whiting: Diet and feeding

 amphipods and ophiuroid echinoderms.
 Other lesser taken types of food include sedentary polychaetes, harpacticoids, cumaceans, bivalves and teleosts.
 Studies also show both geographical and seasonal variability, with the habitat type the main influence on diet.
 Although habitat strongly controls diet, the age of the individuals also partly determines their diet.
 Although only a minor change in diet is observed as size increases, dietary breadth increased; that is more different types of prey were taken, with younger fish often, but not always, targeting one specific prey type.
 In general, juveniles take more copepods with adult diets more amphipod and polychaete dominated.
 Teleosts were only consumed by larger individuals.
 This pattern is not seen in all populations of fish, with geographic variation having major impacts on all aspects of diet.

 Significant dietary overlaps with a number of co-occurring species of sillaginids is seen in both juvenile and adult stages in different environments.
-Young fish in their shallow, protected environments show overlap with young S. burrus, S. schomburgkii and Sillaginodes punctatus in their preference for copepods, although the timing of spawining events somewhat decreases this competition.
+Young fish in their shallow, protected environments show overlap with young S. burrus, S. schomburgkii and Sillaginodes punctatus in their preference for copepods, although the timing of spawning events somewhat decreases this competition.
 In deeper nearshore waters, there is minor overlap with S. bassensis, but significant differences reduce interspecific competition.

 As is the case with other sillaginids, their possession of protrusile jaws and a tube-like mouth are ideal for suction feeding on a wide variety of prey that occur on and in the substrate.
 Measurements of mouth dimensions suggest S. vittata is able to extend its jaws further downward compared to co-occurring species, which may answer why it consumes more polychaetes than these species.